datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Defaults

 * `defaults` provides a dictionary of default values that will be applied to various $productName$ resources.
+The default is to have no defaults configured.

 See [Using `ambassador` `Module` Defaults](../../using/defaults) for more information.